 The Dean’s Chair recognizes the administrative appointment of a School or division in the College and provides unrestricted support for this position.
 The appointment remains with the position as opposed to with the individual faculty member.

-Endowed Chair (with salary support): $5 million
+Endowed Chair (creating new FTE): $5 million

 UCLA Anderson Endowed Chair (with partial research funds): $3 million

-The Endowed Chair is a special incentive to attract a scholar of distinction to UCLA Anderson or to retain gifted faculty members whose teaching and research exemplify UCLA Anderson's mission.
+This Endowed Chair is a special incentive to attract a scholar of distinction to UCLA Anderson or to retain gifted faculty members whose teaching and research exemplify UCLA Anderson's mission.
 Endowment income provides partial support for research and teaching.

 Executive Chair in Medicine: $3 million

-The Executive Chair is awarded to department chairs in the David Geffen School of Medicine.
+This Executive Chair is awarded to department chairs in the David Geffen School of Medicine.
 Its purpose is to affirm the leadership role of senior-level University administrators who demonstrate superior academic or administrative distinction.
 This appointment remains with the position.

-Endowed Chair (without salary support): $2 million
+Endowed Chair (using existing FTE): $2 million

 UCLA Anderson Professional Development Term Chair: $1.5 million

-The Term Chair gives UCLA Anderson the flexibility to recruit, retain and support the career development of exceptional younger faculty for a renewable five-year period.
+This Term Chair gives UCLA Anderson the flexibility to recruit, retain and support the career development of exceptional younger faculty for a renewable five-year period.

 Professional Development Term Chair: $1 million

-The Term Chair gives UCLA's professional schools and College the flexibility to recruit, retain and support the career development of exceptional younger faculty.
+This Term Chair gives UCLA's professional schools and College the flexibility to recruit, retain and support the career development of exceptional younger faculty.
 A Term Chair can also be awarded to department chairs and visiting professors for a renewable five-year period.